angelosalatino/cso-classifier/README.md

 Here we list the available releases for the CSO Classifier.
 These releases are available for download both from [Github](https://github.com/angelosalatino/cso-classifier/releases) and [Zenodo](10.5281/zenodo.2660819).

-### v2.4
+### v3.0

 This release welcomes some improvements under the hood.
 In particular:
 * we refactored the code, reorganising scripts into more elegant classes
 * we added functionalities to automatically setup and update the classifier to the latest version of CSO
-* we added the *explanation* feature, which returns chunks of text that allowed to infer a given topic
+* we added the *explanation* feature, which returns chunks of text that allowed the classifier to infer a given topic
 * the syntactic module takes now advantage of Spacy POS tagger (as previously done only by semantic module)
 * the grammar for the chunk parser is now more robust: ```{<JJ.*>*<HYPH>*<JJ.*>*<HYPH>*<NN.*>*<HYPH>*<NN.*>+}```

+In addition, in the post-processing module, we added the *find outliers* component.
+This component, improves the accuracy of the result set, by removing erroneous topics that were conceptually distant from the others.
+This component is enabled by default and can be disabled by setting ```find_outliers = False``` when calling the CSO Classifier (see [Parameters](#parameters)).

-We would like to thank James Dunham @jamesdunham from CSET (Georgetown University) for suggesting us how to improve the code.
+We would like to thank James Dunham @jamesdunham from CSET (Georgetown University) for suggesting to us how to improve the code.

 ### v2.3.2